The Maximal Probability that k-wise Independent Bits are All 1

 \begin{section}{The relaxed problem} As explained in the introduction, in \cite{BGGP} an upper bound for $M(n,k,p)$ was given.
 The bound was proven by considering a relaxed version of problems \eqref{one_d_max_discrete_problem} and \eqref{one_d_max_dual_discrete_problem}.
 In this section we describe this relaxed version (doing so, we follow the ideas presented in \cite{BGGP}).
 Problem \eqref{one_d_max_discrete_problem} is replaced by

 where $\A^c(n,k,p)$ (here the $c$ stands for continuous) is the set of all real random variables $S$ satisfying \begin{enumerate} \item[(I')] $S$ is supported on $[0,n]$. \item[(II')] $\E S^i = \E X^i$ for $X\sim \Bin(n,p)$ and $1\le i\le k$. \end{enumerate} Comparing conditions (I), (II) above to conditions (I'), (II') here we see that the only difference between the original and relaxed problems is that in the relaxed problem $S$ may take non-integer values between $0$ and $n$.
-Of course we have the trivial inequality $M(n,k,p)\le \tilde{M}(n,k,p)$.
-In \cite{BGGP} it was shown that for even $k$
+Of course, inequality \eqref{tilde_M_bounds_M} follows trivially.
+In \cite{BGGP}, the exact value of $\tilde{M}$ was found, giving the formula \eqref{value_of_tilde_M} for even $k$.
 The reason that $\tilde{M}$ is easier to handle than $M$ is that the problem $\eqref{one_d_max_continuous_problem}$ is a special case of the Classical Moment Problem.
 Such problems have been solved, for example in the classical books \cite[Theorem 2.5.2]{Ak65}, \cite[Chap.
 III, sec.
 3.2]{KN77}, and a great deal of theory has been developed around them.

 We now consider the dual problem to \eqref{one_d_max_continuous_problem}, which is

 where $\poly_k^c$ is the collection of polynomials $P:\R\to\R$ of degree at most $k$ satisfying $P(x)\ge 0$ for $x\in[0,n)$ and $P(n)\ge 1$ (the $c$ stands for continuous).
 The optimizing polynomial is explicitly given in \cite{Ak65}, it equals $1$ at $n$ and for even $k$ it has $\frac{k}{2}$ double roots in $[0,n)$ (for odd $k$ it has one root at $0$ and $\frac{k-1}{2}$ double roots in $(0,n)$).
 The location of the roots is given in terms of Krawtchouk polynomials, the orthogonal polynomials of the Binomial distribution.
 In Figures~\ref{continuous_poly_20_6_05} and \ref{continuous_poly_20_8_03} we have drawn the optimizing polynomials for some specific parameters.
 Refer to \cite{BGGP} for more details on the optimizing polynomials.